-December to April is summertime in Costa Rica, so it may be very hot; if you’re heat-sensitive, you may want to avoid those months, but many people choose those months to visit to get away from colder weather elsewhere in the world.
+December to April is summertime in Costa Rica, so it may be very hot; if you’re heat-sensitive, you may want to avoid those months, but many people choose those months to visit to avoid colder weather elsewhere.

 Is Tamarindo good for families?

 Yes!
 Tamarindo is a great place to visit for people of all ages.
-You’ll find plenty of activities for to the little ones in this area including ziplining, animal watching, horseback riding, fishing, and more.
+You’ll find plenty of activities for the little ones in this area, including ziplining, animal watching, horseback riding, fishing, and more.

 Besides spending time at the beach, what other activities should I try in the Tamarindo area?

-Many people spend their entire time in Tamarindo visiting the area’s beaches and there’s certainly nothing wrong with that!
+Many people spend their entire time visiting the area’s beaches in Tamarindo, and there’s nothing wrong with that!

 However, if you’re looking for a bit more action and activity, there are lots of options for you.
-Tamarindo and other surrounding towns have lots of bars and restaurants and shopping areas for you to try and to explore.
+Tamarindo and other surrounding towns have lots of bars and restaurants, and shopping areas for you to try and explore.

-If you’re looking for more active and adventurous activities, there are plenty of those, too!
+If you’re looking for more active and adventurous activities, there are plenty of those!
 For travelers who want to be out on the water, you can go boating, fishing, parasailing, paddleboarding, or take a surfing lesson.

 - Most Beautiful Places in the World